What is 1/3 of 6? A Deep Dive into Fractions and Their Applications

 -

 Science and Engineering: Fractions are extensively used in scientific and engineering calculations, especially in fields like physics, chemistry, and engineering.
-For example, understanding ratios and proportions in chemistry often involves working with fractions.
+Here's one way to look at it: understanding ratios and proportions in chemistry often involves working with fractions.

 -